twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-34-a-mind-is-unshaken%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-28 rev. proofread by bhante
-  2021-03-16 rev. proofread by bhante
+             (old: A Mind that, When Touched by the Ways of the World is Unshaken) 2021-03-16 rev. proofread by bhante
   07-31 rev. the 3rd proofread by bhante
   07-22 rev. the 2nd proofread by bhante